perj/sebuild/docs/descriptors/config.md

 Empty list by default.

+## go_track_deps
+If set to non-empty, enables tracking of Go depencies just like other languages.
+Unfortunately, using `go list` to find the dependencies is sometimes slower than the actual compilation.
+Especially since Go has a built-in build cache that makes it quick to recompile unchanged programs.
+Thus the dependency tracking is disabled by default for Go programs, they're instead compiled every time sebuild invokes ninja, but usually cached.

+Enable this if you find it faster or if you need to have proper dependency tracking.
+Without this flag set, ninja will never report "nothing to do" if there are go targets present, since they're always re-run.

 ## extensions
 A list of plugins to load.
 Plugins are go modules that can customize the desciptors and other parts of sebuild.
 See the